Useful information about Amsterdam & the Netherlands

 Amsterdam has a number of Tourist Information Offices where relevant information is available, such as itineraries, opening times of tourist sights, support with booking excursions and hotel reservation inside and outside the city, the museum pass and general tips on Amsterdam.
 A large office is located on Stationsplein, right in front of Amsterdam Central Station.
 Another tourist information office can be found in the Leidsestraat.
 Both are within walking distance of the Ambassade Hotel.
 Schiphol Airport also has a tourist information office.
 Naturally, Ambassade Hotel staff are also in a position to provide information.

 National Holidays in the Netherlands

 In the Netherlands, 9 days per year are set aside as national holidays.
-On such days, banks and some shops remain closed.
-The main museums are open all year except January 1st.
+On such days, banks and most shops remain closed.
+The main museums are open all year except on January 1st.
 Our reception staff will be able to advise you accordingly.

 A number of dates are fixed, and recur every year:

 - New Year's Day (January 1st)